 Apart from organising the time to travel, the other concern that can take a fair amount of planning is money.
 Obviously, if you’re looking at a backpacker style budget, researching and planning out how much you’ll need per day in each destination is very worthwhile and every bit of extra cash you can save on your airfare is a big help.
 Booking your round the world ticket by using the smartest fares can save you a huge amount of money, which means more cash to spend in your destinations!

-Booking an around the world airfare can be a daunting task if all you’re armed with is an internet connection and a rough plan.
+Booking a round the world airfares can be a daunting task if all you’re armed with is an internet connection and a rough plan.
 It can also be a very costly mistake to book your flights this way.
 Usually this type of trip can be much more effectively booked by utilising the skills of a good travel agent and here are a few tips on how to best attack the rough planning stage for around the world itinerary.

 The order of the North and South parts of your travel can still make a difference but aren’t quite as important.
 For example, if you are looking at visiting both North and South America, the order in which you travel between these two continents won’t usually matter too much but you wouldn’t often try and visit North America then Africa then South America.
 There are always exceptions to these rules of course.